flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 is restricted and granted on a case-by-case basis.

-This must not be used unless absolutely necessary and when no existing solutions using flatpak or [portals](https://flatpak.github.io/xdg-desktop-portal/docs/) exist.
+This must not be used unless absolutely necessary and when no existing solutions using Flatpak or [portals](https://flatpak.github.io/xdg-desktop-portal/docs/) exist.

 ### finish-args-incorrect-dbus-gvfs